aiven/aiven-docs/docs/products/mysql/concepts/high-availability-mysql.md

 sidebar_label: High availability
 ---

 Aiven for MySQL® is available on a variety of plans, offering different levels of high availability.
-The selected plan defines the features available, and a summary is provided in the table below:
+The selected plan defines the features available.

 | Plan         | High availability features                                      | Backup history | Uptime  |
 | ------------ | --------------------------------------------------------------- | -------------- | ------- |